Engin-Boot/pong-stage-RV313/Stage0/PongGameSetting/PongExit.md

 This Module is used to Exit the game as per requirement.

-### Scenario : Clicking on the close icon
+### Scenario : Click on the close icon

 Given : The game running on system.
-When : The player wants to exit the game he clicks close icon.
+When : The player want to exit the game he click close icon.
 Then : We exit the game.

-### Scenario : Choosing Quit Option from Setting
+### Scenario : Choose Quit Option from Setting

 Given : The game running on system.
-When : The player wants to exit the game he chooses Quit Option.
+When : The player want to exit the game he chooses Quit Option.
 Then : We exit the game.